17 Best Things to Do in St. George for First-Time Visitors in 2024

 • Address: 250 E 400 S, St. George, UT 84770

 It holds the distinction of being the longest-operating temple of The Church of Jesus Christ of Latter-day Saints.
-Once renovations are completed, there will be an open house where the public can tour the inside.

 After this period, only church members will have access, but visitors can still admire the temple’s beauty from its exterior grounds.